 #1 runC Root Access Remote Execution

-Not since the recent Kubernetes vulnerability in December 2018 has the container-sphere been in such a tizzy.
+Not since the recent Kubernetes security vulnerability in December 2018 has the container-sphere been in such a tizzy.

 The open source project runC, which powers the runtime capabilities of nearly all of the container technologies from across the various vendors, was found to have a remote code execution risk due to a container breakout vulnerability that could give the attacker root access to the targeted host.
 They could accomplish this by overwriting the host’s runC binary.